0-6-0: History

 The 0-6-0 configuration was the most widely used wheel arrangement for both tender and tank steam locomotives.
 The type was also widely used for diesel switchers (shunters).
 Because they lack leading and trailing wheels, locomotives of this type have all their weight pressing down on their driving wheels and consequently have a high tractive effort and factor of adhesion, making them comparatively strong engines for their size, weight and fuel consumption.
-On the other hand, the lack of unpowered leading wheels have the result that 0-6-0 locomotives are less stable at speed.
+On the other hand, the lack of unpowered leading wheels has the result that 0-6-0 locomotives are less stable at speed.
 They are therefore mostly used on trains where high speed is unnecessary.

 Since 0-6-0 tender engines can pull fairly heavy trains, albeit slowly, the type was commonly used to pull short and medium distance freight trains such as pickup goods trains along both main and branch lines.
 The tank engine versions were widely used as switching (shunting) locomotives since the smaller 0-4-0 types were not large enough to be versatile in this job.
 0-8-0 and larger switching locomotives, on the other hand, were too big to be economical or even usable on lightly built railways such as dockyards and goods yards, precisely the sorts of places where switching locomotives were most needed.

 The earliest 0-6-0 locomotives had outside cylinders, as these were simpler to construct and maintain.
 However, once designers began to overcome the problem of the breakage of the crank axles, inside cylinder versions were found to be more stable.
 Thereafter this pattern was widely adopted, particularly in the United Kingdom, although outside cylinder versions were also widely used.

 Tank engine versions of the type began to be built in quantity in the mid-1850s and had become very common by the mid-1860s.

 Early examples

 0-6-0 locomotives were among the first types to be used.
-The earliest recorded example was the Royal George, built by Timothy Hackworth for the Stockton and Darlington Railway in 1827.
+The earliest recorded example was The Duke, built by George Stephenson for the Kilmarnock and Troon Railway in 1817.

 Other early examples included the Vulcan, the first inside-cylinder type, built by Charles Tayleur and Company in 1835 for the Leicester and Swannington Railway, and Hector, a Long Boiler locomotive, built by Kitson and Company in 1845 for the York and North Midland Railway.

 Derwent, a two-tender locomotive built in 1845 by William and Alfred Kitching for the Stockton and Darlington Railway, is preserved at Darlington Railway Centre and Museum.